rongyeshi/SpaceInvaders/README.md

 I find it necessary to implement a Target Q Network (as in the double Q learningpaper [Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461)) to stabilize training of the networks.

-The agent can be trained to achieve 500+ scores in testing episodes
+The agent can be trained to achieve 300+ scores in testing episodes.
+Best post-trained agent can achieve 500+ on average.
+But further modificaiton is needen to reduce variation during training.

 To run the training, execute: